spurnik/EC2-Computer/README.md

 We have already all the necessary control signals to control datapath's operations.
 The control unit is just a **FSM (Finite State Machine)**, whose output are the control signals values, grouped as a 'control word'.
 Each possible control word is performed at one clock cycle.

-So first we have to define the **FSM states** to perform all the operations of the datapath:
+First, we have to define the **FSM states** to perform all the operations of the datapath:

 1. **START** (0000) : The 'no operation' state.
 Acts as a stall, in order to load all the previous result values.
 Also reads from memory the next instruction pointed by PC.